Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Unique Aspects of Vermont's Prevailing Wage System

-• Geographic Wage Determinations: Vermont divides the state into three geographic regions for determining prevailing wages: the Burlington-South Burlington Metropolitan New England City and Town Area (NECTA), the Southern Vermont Area, and the Northern Vermont Area.
+• Geographic Wage Determinations: Vermont publishes rates for three regions: the Burlington-South Burlington Metropolitan New England City and Town Area (NECTA), the Northern Vermont Area, and the Southern Vermont Area.
+Contractors should confirm the project's region before bidding.

 Relevant Resources